 The pain is the hardest part.
 I wish I could say that this kind of rejection is easy.
 This kind of rejection is different because of how damaging the relationship is/was.
 You have been emotionally,psychologically, physically and spiritually effected.
 You probably feel crazy as you unravel the truth.
 Gaslighting is a term used in psychology because it’s real and damaging; the instigator tries to change your reality by insisting they didn’t do or say the things they did and said.
 This makes you doubt your own sanity while you don’t even know you’re doubting your own sanity.
 You’re still trippin’!
 It’s okay because you’re safe.
 You feel as if the pain will never end but this is also the convergence.
 In order to release these things we have to allow them to pass through us.
 You have the tools.
 You are actualizing Self-Love and have a safe place to give birth to your pain.
 The midwife is nurturing and brings soul food.
 They hold onto you in the moments the pain sets in so you can remember the light on the other side.
 The pain is a milestone but you can also get lost here.
 Make sure the midwife knows this.
 Allow the pain and anger to pass through because this is the storm you’ve been preparing for all this time, the entirety of your life up to this moment.
 Find a safe place to exorcise and exercise your anger because you will be pissed off and want to let them know about it.
 This is not conducive to your recovery.
 Find another way.
 Those ways are infinite.

 You shouldn’t have to fight for your Divine Inheritance, in a relationship or in the world, but you did.
 You are a mighty warrior.
 Look how far you’ve come.
 Sometimes it really is better to be seemingly alone rather than subject our Sacred selves to this kind of nonsense.
 Accept this.
 You have been granted an opportunity to Love again.
 You hold the staff of Life in your hands and are prepared to spread your message of Faith and Healing.
 There is someone out there who needs to hear your story.
 It is your Divine destiny to walk this path with another as someone has walked this path with you.
 Go forth with Compassion and banish abuse from the vocabulary of Emotional Intelligence.
-This is your Purpose and you are important to someone else’s journey.
+This is your Purpose and, you aren’t just important to yourself, you’re important to someone else’s awakening journey.
 This is the last milestone if you choose to Accept it.
 You are a powerful Healer and will Heal many more.
 Thank you for your service.

 Thank you for stopping by Blueprints for Butterflies!